HS-OS-AG-Intelligente-Agrarsysteme/AW40-hub-docker/api/README.md

 ### Refresh tokens

-The access tokens described in the previous two sections are only valid for a limited timer period (300 s by default).
+The access tokens described in the previous two sections are only valid for a limited time period (300 s by default).
 However, the `TOKEN_RESPONSE` also contains a refresh token with a longer expiration time (1800 s by default).
-A client can use this refresh token, to obtain a new access token.
+A client can use this refresh token to obtain a new access token.
 Based on the previous example this can be achieved as follows.
 First, the `REFRESH_TOKEN` is obtained from the original `TOKEN_RESPONSE`:
 ```